A-Au/screencap/README.md

     $ screencap URL directory name format interval [width height] [device]

-    URL 				- any valid URL
-    directory 			- directory where the rendered files will be stored name 				- name of the file
+    URL 				- any valid URL, must include the protocol directory 			- directory where the rendered files will be stored name 				- name of the file
     format 				- any of PDF, PNG, JPEG, BMP, PPM, and GIF